 Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial statements in the current period.
-We summarise below those matters and our key audit procedures to address those matters in order that the members, as a body, may better understand the process by which we arrived at our audit opinion.
+Except for the matter described in the emphasis of matter - going concern, we summarise below those matters and our key audit procedures to address those matters in order that the members, as a body, may better understand the process by which we arrived at our audit opinion.